 Spinnaker was formed in 1996 as a Texas general partnership.
 Smith Allen Oil & Gas, Inc. was the managing general partner of Spinnaker.
 Spinnaker was reorganized as a Texas limited partnership in August 1997 in connection with the acquisition of properties from SASI Minerals Company, referred to as SASI.
 Smith Allen Oil & Gas, Inc. is the sole general partner and a limited partner of Spinnaker.
 There is no established public trading market for Spinnaker's partnership interests.
 As of January 1, 2002, one general partner and a total of 14 limited partners hold Spinnaker's partnership interests.
-The general partner is not aware of any purchases or sales of general partner or limited partner interests or other market participants.
+The general partner is not aware of any purchases or sales of general partner or limited partner interests since Spinnaker's formation, except for isolated transactions not involving brokers or other market participants.